tpauldike/journey_through_C/1-if_else_for-loop/README.md

 > ...

-And it will most likely play forever except it runs out of electric power or you stop **the loop**, did I just call it **loop**?
-Yes, that's what loop is; looping is acheiving a repeated output or result without having to do what you did to produce the very first result.
+And it will most likely play forever except it runs out of power or you stop **the loop**, did I just call it **loop**?
+Yes, that's what loop is; looping is acheiving a repeated output or result without having to do again what you did to produce the very first result.
 The point where the loop continues without stopping is what we call *infinite looop*

 ### Here is a brief explanation of how the loop in [for-loop.c](./for-loop.c) worked.